-Comment.
-Section 873.440 continues the substance of the introductory portion of former Section 766.
-For the effect of the judgment, see Chapter 9 (commencing with Section 874.210).
+Subdivision (c) supersedes the introductory portion of former Section 766.
+It makes clear that it is the judgment that gives effect to the referee's report.
+For persons affected by the judgment, see Chapter 9 (commencing with Section 874.210).

-CHAPTER G. SALE OF THE PROPERTY
+CHAPTER 6.
+SALE OF THE PROPERTY